-If in doubt, check it out before parking – or pay a hefty price - RV Travel
+If in doubt, check it out before parking – or pay a hefty price - My Site

 So, c’est la vie!
 Scat happens.
 You will make it up with the next dozen free nights you can find.
 Think of boondocking like geocaching.
 Most of the time you find a treasure, but on occasion you get skunked.
 I know it stinks, but you just got skunked. —Keep Smilin’, Richard Mallery a.k.a.
 Dr. R.V.
 Shrink

 Can’t get enough of the Shrink?
-Read his new e-book: Dr. R.V.
+Read his e-books, including Book 2 in his two-book series: Dr. R.V.
 Shrink: Everything you ever wanted to know about the RV Lifestyle but were afraid to ask or check out his other e-books.